katarinastuart/katarinastuart.github.io/_pages/cv.md

 UNSW Sydney, 2021 <br>
 Laboratory demonstrator for a second-year biochemistry subject, with key topics including and introduction to modern biochemistry, and covers fundamental aspects of the structure-function relationships of proteins and an overall coverage of intermediary metabolism.

-**BABS3291 – Genes, Genomes and Evolution**<br>
-UNSW Sydney, 2018-2021<br>
-Laboratory demonstrator for a third-year biotechnology and biomolecular sciences subject, teaching students with a range of biological and coding knowledge.
-Key topics include introduction to evolutionary bioinformatics, fundamental genomic principles, and investigation into recent advancements in the field.

 ### OTHER

 **Science and Engineering Indigenous Preparatory Program** <br>